Tag Archive | strawberries

 Alpine strawberry.

-Alpine strawberries tolerate some shade, and should be planted 24″ apart.
-They don’t grow a vigorous system of runners, but will propagate from seeds.
+Alpine strawberries tolerate some shade but give them 4-6 hours of direct sunlight.
+Plant them 12-18″ apart.
+They don’t grow a vigorous system of runners but will propagate from seeds and division.

 Preparing the Bed for Strawberries